dharrsg27/NLP-Based-Disease-Classification-from-Symptoms-Description/README.md

 2. Preprocessing (for the TF-IDF + KNN Classification) The text descriptions for each disease is preprocessed to prepare for the TF-IDF + KNN Classification in the following way:
-   a.
-Stopwords removal
+   - Stopwords removal
-   b.
-Lemmatization
+   - Lemmatization
-   c.
-Punctuations removal and lowercasing of all texts
+   - Punctuations removal and lowercasing of all texts

 3. NLP Model Creation
-   a.
-TF-IDF + KNN Classification:
+   - TF-IDF + KNN Classification:
       - Performed TF-IDF vectorization
       - Performed cross-validation with Grid Search to determine the best possible parameters for the KNN model
-   b.
-BERT Model:
+   - BERT Model:
       - Loaded pretrained BERT model
       - Fine-tuned parameters for the BERT model for optimal training

 4. Model Evaluation
    - **TF-IDF + KNN Classification:**
      **Accuracy:** 93.611%
    - **Fine-Tuned BERT Model:**
      **Accuracy:** 98.056%

 The fine-tuned BERT model outperforms the TF-IDF + KNN approach, achieving an accuracy of 98.056% compared to 93.611% with the KNN classifier.
 This demonstrates the effectiveness of using state-of-the-art deep learning techniques, such as BERT, for complex text classification tasks.
 The BERT model's ability to understand context and nuances in symptom descriptions contributes to its higher accuracy.